-Table 6.1

-Permitted Uses
+Table 6.1 Permitted Uses

+P ----- Automatically permitted use.

-L Au LD Us C Us CC Us se permitted provi proval of Plannin se permitted upon itted use provided special limitations and requirements are satisfied as noted herein or in ided special limitations and requirements are satisfied as noted herein or in Division 8 of t
+L ------ Automatically permitted use provided special limitations and requirements are satisfied as noted herein or in Division 8 of the CMC.

-Use Category Typical Permitted Uses Development District

-2 3
+LD ------ Use permitted provided special limitations and requirements are satisfied as noted herein or in Division 8 of the CMC, and subject to approval of Planning Manager.

+C ----- Use permitted upon approval of a Conditional Use Permit.

+CC ----- Use permitted upon approval of the City Council as prescribed under other provisions of the CMC.

+[blank cell]----- Not permitted
-Outdoor Sales Sidewalk, parking lot, and tent sales; Christmas tree sales; pumpkin sales LD LD LD

-Outdoor Festivals Farmer's market, carnival, pony rides, swap meet, flea market CC

-Fireworks stand 8 Р Р Р
+Use Category Typical Permitted Uses Development District 1 2 3 Outdoor Sales Sidewalk, parking lot, and tent sales; Christmas tree sales; pumpkin sales LD LD LD Outdoor Festivals Farmer's market, carnival, pony rides, swap meet, flea market СС Fireworks stand 8 Р Р Р

 Prohibited Uses

-Sexually oriented busi ness establishme nts
+Sexually oriented business establishments

-Vehicle sales and servi ice
+Vehicle sales and service

-5. Accessory use: A use of t not a generator of addition accessory use occurs on a si 6.
-Major wireless telecomm 37-813, §1. t shall be required for the land or of a buildi tal auto trips, parking ite, the total aggrega nunication facilities sl any proposed residential use north of Del Amo Boulevard and within 300 feet of the freeway pavement edge. ng which is: (1) clearly incidental and subordinate to the principal use of the land or building; (2) located on th needs, or adverse environmental impacts; and (4) occupies equal to or less than 10 percent of the area of the te of all accessory uses must be equal to or less than 10 percent. hall be permitted subject to a Conditional Use Permit from the Planning Commission and the requirements of S ion facilities, as defined in Section 9138.16 of the Carson Municipal Code, are permitted by right and do not rec orincipal use.
-Where Section 9138.16 of t e more tha the Carson an one
+- 1. See CMC 9138.22 and 9182.25. - 2.
+Ord.
+86-763U, §1; Ord.
+87-813, §1. - 3.
+See CMC 9133. - 4.
+A conditional use permit shall be required for any proposed residential use north of Del Amo Boulevard and within 300 feet of the freeway pavement edge. - 5.
+Accessory use: A use of the land or of a building which is: (1) clearly incidental and subordinate to the principal use of the land or building; (2) located on the same lot with the principal use; (3) not a generator of additional auto trips, parking needs, or adverse environmental impacts; and (4) occupies equal to or less than 10 percent of the area of the principal use.
+Where more than one accessory use occurs on a site, the total aggregate of all accessory uses must be equal to or less than 10 percent. - 6.
+Major wireless telecommunication facilities shall be permitted subject to a Conditional Use Permit from the Planning Commission and the requirements of Section 9138.16 of the Carson Municipal Code.
+Minor wireless telecommunication facilities, as defined in Section 9138.16 of the Carson Municipal Code, are permitted by right and do not require a Conditional Use Permit. - $7.\ No\ on\text{-}site\ storage\ shall\ be\ allowed\ in\ temporary\ or\ permanent\ cargo\ containers.$ - 8.

-No on-site storage shall be allowed in temporary or permanent cargo containers.
 Fireworks stands are permitted per Sections 3101.0-3101.10 of the Carson Municipal Code.